 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.

-Golfers elbow exercises to strengthen the elbow can begin as soon as pain allows but it is better to air on the side of caution and begin strengthening exercises later rather than too soon.
+Exercises can begin as soon as pain allows but it is better to air on the side of caution and start later rather than too soon.
 Working the elbow too soon may just cause symptoms to return.

-Static golfers elbow exercises should be done first.
-It is important exercises are done without any pain.
+It is important they are done pain free.
 If you feel pain, stop and wait until such time as they can be performed without pain.
 Repeat the exercises daily and assess any effect on the elbow immediately after as well as the next day.

 When the static exercises can be completed comfortably without pain for a few days then move on to dynamic strengthening exercises.
 Do not rush.
 If the injury becomes painful take a step back.